ml-explore/mlx/docs/src/dev/extensions.rst

             return;
         }

-        // Fall back to common backend if specializations are not available eval(inputs, outputs);
+        // Fall back to common back-end if specializations are not available eval(inputs, outputs);
     }

-We have now hit a milestone!
 Just this much is enough to run the operation :meth:`axpby` on a CPU stream!
 If you do not plan on running the operation on the GPU or using transforms on computation graphs that contain :class:`Axpby`, you can stop implementing the primitive here and enjoy the speed-ups you get from the Accelerate library.

-Implementing the GPU Backend
+Implementing the GPU Back-end
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Apple silicon devices address their GPUs using the Metal_ shading language, and GPU kernels in MLX are written using metal.
+Apple silicon devices address their GPUs using the Metal_ shading language, and GPU kernels in MLX are written using Metal.

 .. note::

-    Here are some helpful resources if you are new to metal!
+    Here are some helpful resources if you are new to Metal:

     * A walkthrough of the metal compute pipeline: `Metal Example`_
     * Documentation for metal shading language: `Metal Specification`_